spicata/spicata99/party/index.md

 I think it'll be fun.
 And I think it will be nice too.

-((i mean to celebrate by this. i bet half of us are too lazy to go outside.))
+((i mean to celebrate by this. i bet half of us are too lazy to go outside. i know i am. i guess the people who do want a physical party can make a party--party-approved party.))

 ## A Party for Progress